“Now, isn’t this wonderful?” Chaos asks with an old-fashioned pat on the lap.

 Aen clears his throat as he leans against the charming white stucco wall of the kitchen.
 “So… so they’re definitely using it as a-“

 “Jacuzzi battery, yeah.”

-Knight Justice sighs.
+Knight Justice scoffs.
 “Bunch of freaks won’t ever appreciate what they’ve taken from us.”

 She grins, taking up a glass from one of her cabinets to fill with water from the tap.
 “I’m pretty sure they appreciate it plenty.
 We may laugh at them using it for a hot tub tower, but they’re also using it to maintain their way of life, just like us.”

 Justice sighs, his striking gaze hovering aside.
 “Right.”